Shire helps keep FTSE 100 afloat on bid speculation

 By Tricia Wright

-LONDON, June 17 Bid speculation around drugmaker Shire, a strong update from Premier Inn-owner Whitbread and a proposed shake-up of Wm Morrison Supermarkets' store management helped keep Britain's top shares buoyant on Tuesday.
+LONDON, June 17 Bid speculation around drugmaker Shire and a strong update from Premier Inn-owner Whitbread kept Britain's blue-chip share index afloat on Tuesday, offsetting a steep fall in equipment rental firm Ashtead.

-Shire jumped 3.5 percent, providing the biggest boost for the FTSE 100, after sources told Reuters the healthcare group has hired investment bank Citi as an adviser, expecting to receive takeover approaches.
+Shares in Shire jumped 2.8 percent, providing the biggest prop for the FTSE 100, after sources told Reuters the healthcare group has hired investment bank Citi as an adviser, expecting to receive takeover approaches.

 "We've been buyers of Shire recently and on the back of this we'd look to add to positions," said Manoj Ladwa, the head of trading at TJM Partners.